MateuszKubuszok/pipez/README.md

 #### `enumMatchingCaseInsensitive` configuration

-By default subtype matching is case-sensitive.
+By default, subtype matching is case-sensitive.
 This flag enables case-insensitive comparison:

 ```scala
 // Names don't match since they have different cases